BogdanovTimm/NotesOblivion/💻 IT/Work/Mantis/Rename of temporary member for.md

 #                  What it is

 It is a default error that occurs when SAS is working with big tables.
-It cannot be cured.
+It cannot be fixed.
 The only way to dealth with it is to rerun process again.